Forever Stamps: What They Are and How They Work

 This process generally results in a price increase of a few cents every year or couple of years.
 As long as inflation rises, stamps will get more expensive.

 So does that mean you should buy a ton of stamps right now?
 Not necessarily.
 The Postal Service announces its rate hikes before they go into effect.
 So you can wait to see what the Post Office does before you make a purchase.

 What Forever Stamps Are Worth

 Forever stamps don't have a dollar amount printed on them.
-They are worth whatever the first-class postage rate is on any given day.
+Instead, they're worth whatever the first-class postage rate for a one-ounce envelope is on any given day.
 To find out what that amount is, check the USPS website for the current first-class postage rate.

-This means that you can send a first-class envelope with a Forever Stamp today, tomorrow, next year, five years from now, no matter what the current cost is.
+This means that you can send a letter — or a sweepstakes entry — with a Forever Stamp today, tomorrow, next year, five years from now, no matter what the current stamp cost is.

 How Forever Stamps Work

 Forever Stamps are easy to use.
 Simply buy stamps at the current first-class rate and you don't have to worry about how much sending a standard letter costs.
 Stick a Forever Stamp on your #10 (or other standard-sized) envelope, drop your letter in the mailbox, and voila, you're done.

 You can use more than one Forever Stamp if you need to send a package or a letter that weighs more than an ounce.

 Each stamp is worth the current first-class rate (not what you paid for them).
 So if you paid $0.49 and the rate rises to $0.50, you can put two Forever Stamps on a package to get $1.00 worth of postage.